mlopstemplates/acr_template/readMe.md

 After setting environment variables changes can be saved by commit which will trigger this workflow for required setup.

 #### Define Trigger
-We have precreated workflow file [deploy_image](/.github/workflows/deploy_image.yml#L3) with the necessary trigger on ACR set.
+We have created sample workflow file [deploy_image](/.github/workflows/deploy_image.yml#L3) with the necessary trigger on ACR set.
 You need to update this workflow file [deploy_image](/.github/workflows/deploy_image.yml) with values for following environment variables-
 - RESOURCE_GROUP
 - CLUSTER_NAME